All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Prioritize Protein in Every Container

 Each prepped meal should contain at least 25-35 grams of protein.
 This is non-negotiable.
-When your total food intake is lower, protein becomes the nutrient you cannot afford to miss.
+When your total food intake is lower, protein becomes the nutrient you can't afford to miss.
 Good prep-friendly proteins include grilled chicken thighs, baked salmon, hard-boiled eggs, turkey meatballs, and seasoned tofu.

 Keep Portions Small but Nutrient-Dense